tatey/porth/README.md

-# PortView (Plain Old Ruby Template View)
+# Porth (Plain Old Ruby Template Handler)

 Write your Rails views using plain old Ruby templates.
-You should use PortView if you feel:
+You should use Porth if you feel:

 * Representing data is best done in the view, not defining `#as_json` in some model
 * A DSL for creating arrays and hashes is unnecessary when you could just use Ruby